codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do cows not have toes?
-They lactose!
+They're making a movie about clocks.
+It's about time

 ## Daily Trivia

-If you were to code software in this language you&#039;d only be able to type 0&#039;s and 1&#039;s.
+Released in 2001, the first edition of Apple&#039;s Mac OS X operating system (version 10.0) was given what animal code name?
- 1. JavaScript
+ 1. Puma
- 2. C++
+ 2. Tiger
- 3. Python
+ 3. Leopard
- 4. Binary
+ 4. Cheetah

 <details>
   <summary>Answer</summary>
-  Binary
+  Cheetah
 </details>

 ## Home Server Up-Time

-Its been **6 days** since this server shutdown
+Its been **7 days** since this server shutdown